%20Application%20Containerization_%20How%20To%20Streamline%20Your%20Development.avif)

 Cloud-native applications are built using a set of technologies and practices that optimize them for cloud environments.
 Containerization is a key building block of cloud-native development, enabling the creation of microservices that are lightweight, scalable, and portable.

-Along with other cloud-native technologies like service meshes and APIs, containers allow applications to be modular, resilient, and able to dynamically scale in cloud environments.
+Along with other cloud-native technologies like service meshes and custom-software-development, containers allow applications to be modular, resilient, and able to dynamically scale in cloud environments.

 Containerization offers incredible benefits in terms of portability, scalability, and efficiency, but to fully unlock these advantages, it’s important to follow best practices when developing, deploying, and managing containers.